 Here are four groups that the CliftonStrengths assessment can help:

-• Individuals: Individuals can use the assessment to identify their top talents and understand more about what makes them unique.
+• Individuals: Individuals can use the assessment to identify their top talents and make better career decisions.

 • Students: The assessment is also available for middle school, high school, and college students who want to discover what they do best.